DavideLongo44/DavideLongo44/README.md

   - *Achieved AWS Cloud Practitioner Certification*, demonstrating foundational knowledge of AWS cloud services.

 - **Scrum Master Certification (PSM I):**
-  - *Currently studying for the Professional Scrum Master I (PSM I) certification*, aiming to deepen my understanding of Scrum methodologies for effective project management.
+  - *Successfully attained Professional Scrum Master I (PSM I) certification*, deepening my understanding of Scrum methodologies for effective project management.

 - **Linux Essentials:**
-  - *Engaged in learning Linux Essentials*, enhancing my proficiency in Linux systems administration and command-line operations.
+  - *Obtained Linux Essentials Certification*, enhancing my proficiency in Linux systems administration and command-line operations.

 - **AWS Cloud Architect Associate:**
   - *Embarking on the journey to attain AWS Cloud Architect Associate Certification*, aiming for a comprehensive understanding of architecting solutions on AWS.

 This commitment to ongoing education ensures that I am well-equipped to tackle the evolving challenges of the DevOps landscape and deliver optimal solutions to the projects I undertake.
+**